forestgrape/coronavirus/index.md

 The aerosol transmission explains well the observed spread patterns of influenza.
 Dust like spreading is explaining better following observations for the observed Betacoronaviruses spread patterns than the aerosol model:

-* In confined settings without special protection reproduction numbers well above the number of close contacts a person has, have been observed [Mizumoto](#mizumoto).
+In confined settings without special protection reproduction numbers well above the number of close contacts a person has, have been observed [Mizumoto](#mizumoto).
 Which is not very likely to observe with the aerosol transmission model.
-Since the movement of aerosols is affected by gravitation and therefore their concentration in the air quite rapidly decreases \[citation to be added].
+Since the movement of aerosols is affected by gravitation and therefore their concentration in the air quite rapidly decreases (see [model](#model) section).
 The movement of dry dust, on the other hand, is less affected by gravity and therefore remains in the air much longer.
-The events of very high spreading have all been observed at relative cold outside temperature and therefore dry indoor air, so dry dust like spreading is possible:
+The events of very high spreading have all been observed in cool outside temperature and heated indoor and therefore dry and confined air.
+This en so dry dust like spreading is possible:
-	Sars-Cov-1:
+* Sars-Cov-1:
 	- Hospitals in China [Mizumoto](#mizumoto)
     - Hospital in Seattle [to added]
 	- Hotel in Hong Kong, especially during cooler outside temperatures [Lin](#lin), [Chan](#chan)

-	Sars-Cov-2:
+* Sars-Cov-2:
-	- Diamond Princess Cruise Ship in Japan [Mizumoto](#mizumoto)
+	- Diamond Princess Cruise Ship in Japan [Mizumoto](#mizumoto).
+This setting well investigated by Mizumoto andn colleagues provides favours airborne over droplet transmission and even slightly favours Dry Form over aersol transmission.The Covid-19 spread started between passengers and not equally between passengers and personal.
+        * In the droplet model, one would except the personal as a angle and starting point, since they have the most close contacts enabling droplet transmission.
+        * In the aersol model at most an equal spread would be expected.
+Experience from cooking smells teaches us, that aerosols tend to spread out locally.
+        * For a smoke like transmission - smoke diffuses whole rooms and tends to stay quite long, so spatial is more relevant than temporal - an initial spread in passangers is expected since they spend the time in the same areas.
 	- Music Club in Japan (see Introduction [Mizumoto](#mizumoto))
 	- Church in Korea (see Introduction [Mizumoto](#mizumoto))
 	- Hospitals in Nothern Italy [LE](#le)
 	Mers-Cov:
 	- Main spreading in Winter season and in generally dry areas.
 The primary spreading in very dry (indoor) areas would also explain why the described coronaviruses diseases occurred recently, even though overall hygiene increased.

 * In settings without prior SARS experience the infection rate in health care workers is very high:
 	* 2003 in South East Asia  (see Introduction [Mizumoto](#mizumoto))
 	* 2019/2020 in Europe - Italy especially [LE](#le)<br>